Preamble-BDD/preamble/README.md

 Preamble-TS is a complete rewrite of the old but now it is written in TypeScript.
 Out with the old and in with the new!

 ## Versioning
-Odd major and minor version numbers represent development versions.
-Even major and minor version numbers represent release versions.
+Odd major and minor version numbers represent development versions and are considered not stable for production use.
+Even major and minor version numbers represent release versions and are considered stable for production use.

 ## Run your tests in the browser
 Download or clone the [Preamble-TS-Standalone](https://github.com/Preamble-BDD/standalone), which includes everything you need to author and run your tests, all wrapped up in one tidy repo.